gtheler/2022-feenox-sci-circle/README.md

 ### FeenoX

 -   Think for the future!
     -   GPLv3**+**: the ‘+’ is for the future
 -   Nice-to-haves:
-  - Lagrangian elements, DG, $h$-$p$ AMR, …
+    -   Lagrangian elements, DG, *h*-*p* AMR, …
 -   Other problems & formulations:
     -   Each PDE has an independent directory
     -   “Virtual methods” as function pointers
     -   Use Laplace as a template (elliptic)
     -   Add or remove source directory
 -   Coupled calculations:
     -   Plain (RAM-disk) files
     -   Shared memory & semaphores
     -   MPI
 -   Interoperability
     -   Gnuplot, matplotlib, etc.
     -   Gmsh (+ Meshio), Paraview
     -   CAEplex
     -   PrePoMax, FreeCAD, …:

 </div>